 IS BUSTIN’ A CAP REALLY FUNDAMENTAL — SOUTH CENTRAL

 As stated above, South Central is located immediately south of Downtown Los Angeles.
-Its other neighbors are Central-Alameda to the east, South Park to the south (the original, more than a century old South Park – not the part of Downtown which has only attempted to co-opt that name in the last decade), Vermont Square to the southeast, Exposition Park and University Park to the east, and Pico-Union to the northwest.
+Its other neighbors are Central-Alameda to the east (which, historically, was almost always considered to be part of South Central), South Park to the south (the original, more than a century old South Park – not the part of Downtown which has only attempted to co-opt that name in the last decade), Vermont Square to the southeast, Exposition Park and University Park to the west, and Pico-Union to the northwest.
 On an alternately cool and balmy January day (yesterday in fact) I set about exploring the neighborhood with frequent traveling companion Tim Shimbles (aka DJ Modernbrit).

 ANCIENT HISTORY OF THE AREA